 African Silverbill at Tamanrasset in 2018

 During a family trip to southern Algeria in December 2018, Kristina Klug observed and photographed several African Silverbills in the town of Tamanrasset.
 She also photographed the Red-billed Firefinches as well.
-(Unlike the silverbill, there are recent sightings of the latter species at Tamanrasset.
+(Unlike the silverbill, the latter species is more known.
 Read: Expansion of Red-billed Firefinch in Algeria).

 This is good news for the WP birders; you don’t have to drive about 120 Km to Abalessa to see the African Silverbill, the species is still right there in Tamanrasset.
 Enjoy!